abryu/Front-End-Web-Developer/frontend-nanodegree-feedreader-master/README.md

 Just open the index.html in your browser.

-If you see the green bar in the page, it means successfully pass all tests.
+If you see the deep green bar or no failures in the page, it means successfully pass all tests.

 If you see the red bar, it means some bugs need fix.